BioJulia/BioStructures.jl/docs/src/documentation.md

 ```julia
 collectatoms(struc, sel"selection string")
 ```
-where `struc` is the input structure and `selection string` defines the atoms to be selected.
+where `struc` is the input structure and `selection string` defines the atoms to be selected, with the operators and keyword defined below.

 For example: